tgh499/isolet_1D_convolution_updated/ReadMe.md

 If the performance doesn't improve, use Hungarian method.

 To measure entropy, use the quantize_dataset_singlefile_bucket.py file.
 Note that entropy can be measured in many ways.
-Paper incoming about this.
+Here we have tried to divide the entire range of feature values into buckets, and use the bucket index as a patch label.